emenkah/python_lessons/Exercises/Readme.md

 # Python lessons - CODATA-RDA 2019 - Exercises
 ## Exercise 1

-Implement a cube function that takes an integer as an argument and generate an array from 1 to the-lenght-of-interger(X) and finds the cube of each element(Y).
+* Implement a cube function(`my_cubeFunction`) that takes an integer as an argument and generates an array from 1 to the-lenght-of-interger(X) and finds the cube of each element(Y).

-The function should be part of a module.
+* The function should be part of a module.

-Make a plot of X vrs Y and save to file.
+* Make a plot of X vrs Y and save to file.